Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 In 3D, the same idea holds: the classes are interwoven so no plane can divide them.

-This limitation pushed researchers toward multi‑layer networks, which can model more complex, non‑linear decision boundaries.
-We’ll cover this in a future article.
+The Perceptron’s limitations pushed researchers towards multi-layer networks, which may model non-linear decision boundaries.
+I’ll cover them later in this blog series.

-Now that we know what problems perceptrons solve, let’s look inside.
+Now that we know what problems perceptrons solve (namely, linearly separable data), let’s look inside at how it functions.

 Inputs, Weights and Bias